mttschltz/kittythinks/content/the-bacchae.md

 Soon, a messenger comes to the palace.
 Pentheus, he reports, is dead.
 When Pentheus and Dionysus went to the mountains, Dionysus made Pentheus climb a pine tree, and when the women heard Dionysus call out that the woman in the tree is in fact a man and here to spy on their sacred dances, they attacked the tree, had Pentheus fall to the ground and be mutilated by the assembled.

 > _"Women, here is the man who made a mock of you, and me, and of my holy rites.
 Now punish him."_

+Eventually, Agauē appears at the palace with her son's head in her hands - she does not know him, she thinks she is carrying a lions' head.

+Cadmus, anguished by what his daughter has done, slowly makes her see the truth.
+When Agauē realizes what she has done, she is rightly shocked and quickly begins funeral rites.

+Dionysus now comes to pass judgement on them all.
+Agauē and her sister will be exiled forever.
+Cadmus and his wife will be turned into snakes, they will roam the land and destroy many places, but eventually, they will ascend to immortal life. \
+Father and daughter depart in sorrow to face their respective fate.

+> _"Poor child!
+I cannot tell how you can **fare well**; yet I say, Farewell!"_